unosquare/litelib/README.md

 PM> Install-Package SQLitePCLRaw.bundle_green
 </pre>

-If you are targeting only Linux environments, you can use the sqlite3 bundle.
+If you are targeting only Linux environments (only .NET Core), you can use the sqlite3 bundle.

 <pre>
 PM> Install-Package SQLitePCLRaw.bundle_e_sqlite3
 </pre>

+**Mono Users** - If you are using Mono please target to NET452.

 ## Usage